sigsum/sigsum/README.md

 A minimal statement encodes the following claim: the right data has a certain cryptographic hash.
 You can add additional meaning to each statement.
-For example, you may use a sigsum log to claim that
+For example, you may use a sigsum log to claim things like

-- everyone gets the same news articles,
-- software package X builds reproducibly, or
-- a list of key-value pairs is maintained with policy Y.
+i) everyone get the same news articles, ii) software package X builds reproducibly, or iii) a list of key-value pairs are maintained with policy Y.

 Sigsum logging makes it reasonable to believe your claims by adding enough discoverability to verify them.